iSabyasachi/project-2024/rxjs-practice/README.md

 6. **Combining Observables with `concat`**
    Combine two observables using `concat` to emit values sequentially.

-   ##### Code Implementation for Combining Observables with `concat`
+   ##### Code Implementation: Combining Observables with `concat`

    The following implementation demonstrates how to combine multiple observables sequentially using `concat`:

    ```typescript
    import { of, concat, lastValueFrom } from 'rxjs';